jonananas/knowledge/spa_vs_ss.md

 * Concept of ViewScope makes writing CRUD very easy.
 * Corporate backing of JCP, meaning long time backward compat.
 Not at the whim of OpenSource maintainers.

-Contra JSF
+## Contra JSF
 * High skill cap, hard to find good developers
 * Custom (UI)Components are not easy to write as they could be especially the rendering part (mitigated by Composite Components, but they are not as performant)
-* REST based applications of course have a lighter load on the server
 * More or less in "maintenance mode", though JSF 2.3 will add some long awaited features and there is no lack of new component libraries.
 * Testability not so good.
 Unit testing javabeans or end-to-end testing only, testing front-end separate of back-end not possible.
+(Not verified)
+* Not REST:
+* REST based applications of course have a lighter load on the server
 * No generic server-side API (compare with REST).
 * Mixing back-end technology not supported (compare with REST).

-Pro Angular:
+## Pro Angular:
 * Very light stress on the server
 * More modern and a lot more popular
 * Writing custom components is a breeze